Our Curriculum Intent Statement

 At Eynesbury C of E Primary School:

-Children have weekly lessons in French throughout Key Stage 2, using a published scheme of work in addition to other resources.
+Children have weekly lessons in French throughout Key Stage 2 and we have chosen the Kapow MFL Scheme of Work( as of September 2021) to support our teaching in addition to other resources.
 Areas covered include: numbers, colours, house and home, in town, food and drink, the classroom, clothes and hobbies.
-Other

 It is intended that when children leave Eynesbury C of E Primary School, they will have a natural curiosity and confidence to explore, other countries, cultures and languages, accepting that, in a multi-lingual society it is a valuable skill to be able to communicate effectively with others in another language.
 They will be engaged and prepared to continue language learning in the next phase of their education.